 The provisional nature of the relationship also hasn’t stopped the bearers of those provisional identities from trying to define themselves entirely by what they do, their usefulness, their instrumentality.
 But it’s a fool’s errand.
 Even the best employee in the best company knows, perhaps better than anyone, they too live under the capricious strictures of instrumentality.

-We know, in a deep down place we maybe stay too busy to examine, our organizational identities are provisional.
+We know, in a deep down place we are too busy to examine, our organizational identities are provisional.
 We belong, but we might not belong.
 When left unexamined, this produces a profound and pervasive anxiety.

 Double Layer Anxiety Cake: you can’t have your meritocracy and eat it too.

-If our construal of the world, as noted at the outset, is one in which our humanity is instrumental and therefore provisional, then we live in a world in which 1.) our provisional identity as part of an organization 2.) sits on top a provisional identity as a human being.
-We live with deep anxiety on a foundation of deeper anxiety.
+If our perception of the world is one in which our humanity is instrumental and therefore provisional, and we tether our identity to a provisional organizational identity, then we live in a world in which our provisional identity as part of an organization sits on top a provisional identity as a human being.
+In other words we live with deep anxiety layered on a foundation of even deeper anxiety.

 Happy shiny people